Before you take cefpodoxime, make sure your doctor knows if you have ever had an allergic reaction to any other antibiotic.

 - Adults: 1 or 2 tablets twice daily, morning and evening.

-- Children over 9 years: 1 tablet twice daily, morning and evening.
+- Children aged over 9 years: 1 tablet twice daily, morning and evening.

-- Children 3-8 years: 10 ml twice daily, morning and evening.
+- Children aged 3-8 years: 10 ml twice daily, morning and evening.

-- Children 6 months-2 years: 5 ml twice daily, morning and evening.
+- Children aged 6 months-2 years: 5 ml twice daily, morning and evening.

 - If you have been given liquid medicine for your child, read the directions carefully to make sure you measure out the correct amount of medicine.
 There is 40 mg of cefpodoxime in each 5 ml of medicine.